apnadkarni/blt/doc/tree.rst

   **-excludes** *nodeList*
-    Exclude any node in the list *nodeList* from the search.  *NodeList* is a list of node ids.
+    Exclude any node in the list *nodeList* from the search.  *NodeList* is a list of node IDs.
 The subnodes of an excluded node are still examined.

   **-exec** *cmdPrefix*

     Invokes a TCL command *cmdPrefix* for each matching node.
-Before *cmdPrefix* is invoked, the node id is appended.
+Before *cmdPrefix* is invoked, the node ID is appended.
 The return code of *cmdPrefix* controls how processing continues.

     **ok**